tykooon/tykooon/README.md

 - 👋 Hi, I’m @tykooon
 - 👀 I’m interested in Math, Nonlinear Analysis, Casual Games Dev, Full Stack .NET Development, ML and DataScience
-- 🌱 I’m currently learning DevOps stack and ML
+- 🌱 I’m currently looking for a job as .NET/Back End/Full Stack Developer
-- 💞️ I’m looking to collaborate on Math Tasks or Puzzle Games Dev
+- 💞️ I’ll be glad to collaborate on Educational Projects in Math or in Puzzle Games Dev
 - 📫 How to reach me: alextykoun@gmail.com; madmath@mail.ru

 <!---